MohiuddinAkib/challenge/README.md

 ```

-Complexity of print the connections table:
+Complexity to print the connections table:
 ```typescript
  let data = "";